Snow removal tips to keep you safe as you shovel and sweep

 So, clear the paths and protect yourself with BCAA Home Insurance.
 You’ll sleep soundly knowing that you're covered for unexpected accidents and injuries.

-There’s many ways to save on BCAA Home Insurance from BC’s Most Trusted Insurance Brand.* You can save 5% when you buy online.
-Plus, BCAA Members automatically save 10% on BCAA Home Insurance, and an extra 1% (up to 10%) for every consecutive year you’ve had your home insurance with us**.
-BCAA Home Insurance paid out on 95% of claims for fire, water, weather and theft.*** Visit bcaa.com/home to get a quote.
+Save 5% when you buy online, plus, BCAA Members automatically save 10% on BCAA Home Insurance, and an extra 1% (up to 10%) for every consecutive year you’ve had your home insurance with us*.
+BCAA Home Insurance paid out over 95% of claims for fire, water, weather and theft.** Visit bcaa.com/home to get a quote.

 Follow these tips and you’ll be best placed to enjoy a nice safe winter.
 Happy snow days!